SUSE/scf/README.md

 distribution based on the open source version but with several very key
 differences:

-* Uses [fissile](https://github.com/suse/fissile) to run CF components on top of Kubernetes (and Docker)
+* Uses [fissile](https://github.com/suse/fissile) to containerize the CF components, for running on top of Kubernetes (and Docker)
 * CF Components run on an OpenSUSE Stemcell
 * CF Apps optionally can run on a preview of the OpenSUSE Stack (rootfs + buildpacks)

 # Disclaimer

-We are currently at a very early stage of development, things **will** break, and URLs **will** change it also might not work out of the box for everyone without some troubleshooting.
+Though fissile has been around for a few years now and it's containerization technology is fairly stable.
+Deploying directly to kubernetes however is relatively new, as is the OpenSUSE stack and stemcell.
+This means that things are liable to break as we continue development, for sure links and where things are hosted are still in flux.

 For development testing we've mainly been targeting the following so they should be a known working quantity: